 Wine Gallery is one of the best places to sample wine in the city.
 The staff are friendly and there’s an incredible display of the best of Georgian wine.
 Also, check out 8000 Vintages and Reserve Wine Tasting Shop.

 No, I’m not talking about some town in Greece or an album by The Police.
 Polyphonia is a musical term that, in simple terms, means “many voices”.
 If you’ve ever heard Georgians sing (and it will happen soon after you arrive) then you’ll know they can hold a note.
 In fact, Georgia people appear to have some kind of genetic predisposition to beautiful singing voices and the ability to sing several people at once can create

 You might be lucky to hear an impromptu session or even a mini-concert accompanying your meal at a restaurant.

 Georgian polyphony is so ingrained in the culture that UNESCO listed it as an Intangible Cultural Heritage of Humanity.

 Admire the Mother of Georgia Statue (Kartlis Deda)

 Ex-soviet territories usually have one or two massive statues to warn invaders.
 Tbilisi is no exception and shares a similarity with Kyiv, the capital of Ukraine, and Volgograd, Russia, in that the imposing figure overlooking the city is a woman.
-And in Tbilisi, it’s not just any woman but the country’s “mother”.
-Mother Georgia is reachable by Gondola from the trail to the Narikala fortress or by Funicular (you’ll need to walk around from Mtatsminda park)
+And in Tbilisi, it’s not just any woman, but the country’s “mother”.
+The Mother Georgia statue is reachable by Gondola from the trail to the Narikala fortress or by Funicular (you’ll need to walk around from Mtatsminda park)

 Take the Gondola to Narikala fortress